2022–23 Red Star Belgrade season: Pre-season

-The first signing for this season was Zambian international midfielder Kings Kangwa who came in from Russian side Arsenal Tula where he spent last two and a half seasons.
-Kangwa signed four-year contract on 29 May 2022.
+The first signing for this season was Zambian international midfielder Kings Kangwa on a 4 year contract from Russian side Arsenal Tula.

 Strahinja Eraković, who played for the club in the last two seasons and is a product of the club's youth academy, received his first international call up for Serbia for four games of 2022–23 UEFA Nations League in June.
 He made his debut on 2 June coming on as a substitute in a 0–1 loss against Norway in Belgrade.

 Two international players received call ups to play for their national teams in 2023 Africa Cup of Nations qualification games - El Fardou Ben Nabouhane for Comoros and Kings Kangwa for Zambia.

 Milan Borjan received call up for Canada for the Friendly and 2022–23 CONCACAF Nations League A matches against Panama, Curaçao and Honduras.

 Miloš Gordić and Petar Stanić both received call ups for the Serbia U21 squad for a 2023 UEFA European Under-21 Championship qualification games against France and Faroe Islands.

 Three first squad players (Andrej Đurić, Nikola Stanković and Nemanja Motika) as well as six players who are on the loan from the club received call ups for Serbia U19 squad to play in 2022 UEFA European Under-19 Championship Elite round qualification matches against Netherlands, Ukraine and Norway.
 All three first squad players later received call ups for 2022 UEFA European Under-19 Championship.

-On 10 June club announced that they appointed club's former midfielder Marko Marin as Chief of scouting department.
+On 10 June, the club announced that they appointed club's former midfielder Marko Marin as chief of the scouting department.
 Marin, who played for the Red Star between 2018 and 2020, is a former German international footballer who retired from professional football this summer.

-On 11 June club signed new contract with Serbian defender Radovan Pankov.
+On 11 June, the club signed a new contract with Serbian defender Radovan Pankov.
 Pankov, who arrived at the club in 2019 from Radnički Niš, extended his contract with the club until summer of 2024.

-On 13 June club signed new contract with another Serbian defender Marko Gobeljić.
+On 13 June, the club signed a new contract with another Serbian defender Marko Gobeljić.
 Gobeljić, who arrived at the club in 2017 from Napredak Kruševac, extended his contract with the club until summer of 2024.
 On the same day club started their pre-season with medical checks on their home ground in Belgrade.
 Training camp will move to Zlatibor between 13 and 19 June 2022 and after that to Slovenia between 22 June and 3 July 2022.

 On 17 June Serbian defender Milan Gajić left the club on a free transfer in order to join Russian powerhouse CSKA Moscow.
 Gajić spent last four seasons with the Red Star winning four league titles and two cups.

-On 21 June club announced their second signing for this season - Ghanaian international winger Osman Bukari.
+On 21 June, the club announced their second signing for this season - Ghanaian international winger Osman Bukari.
 Bukari arrived from Belgian side Gent for an estimated fee of around €2,000,000 and will be staying with the club until summer of 2026.